Never get separated from your primal urges.

 the rare Ellingwood Ice Ax Award, and in 2010, the Highpointers Club gave Gerry the Frank Ashley Award.

-Gerry lives with his wife Jennifer in Boulder, Colorado USA.
+Gerry lives with his wife Jennifer in Montrose, Colorado USA.